sdenier/Articles/demystifying_git1.md

 With this guarantee, we can be sure that checking out a commit will give us that exact state we saved, be it a release version, a buggy one which needs a fix, or a work in progress.

-_Commit A points to a snapshot of all project files.
-Even if you only change the foo file to create a version v3 in commit A, Git will remember that you want zorg in version 1 and bar in version 2 for this snapshot._
+_Commit A points to a snapshot of all project files (files bar, foo, and zorg).
+Even if you only change the foo file (in yellow) to create a version v3 in commit A, Git will remember that you want zorg file in version 1 and bar file in version 2 for this snapshot._

 ![](https://36.media.tumblr.com/25b5bfcc2f53de00929a66e127ddc654/tumblr_inline_nn7cyqEALF1szbtyb_540.png)